-ISON is another comet from the Oort cloud, but unlike PanSTARRS, ISON is moving so fast in that it will never return to the sun.
+ISON is another comet from the Oort cloud, but unlike C/2014 Q1 (PanSTARRS), ISON is moving so fast in that it will never return to the Sun.
 ISON has a similar trajectory to panSTARRS in that it enters and exits the inner solar system from the northern side of the ecliptic at an angle of about 30 degrees.
-It goes onto the southern side of the ecliptic as it loops around the sun.
+It goes onto the southern side of the ecliptic as it loops around the Sun.
 Another animation in 3D shows this trajectory on the Wiki page.

 Lemmon (C/2012 F6)